linode/docs/docs/guides/uptime/loadbalancing/configure-failover-for-haproxy-on-akamai/index.md

 ## Install FRRouting

 With IP Sharing properly configured, you're ready to install FRRouting.
+Follow these instructions on both the primary and backup HAProxy servers:

-1. Follow the instructions for your distribution to install FRRouting on both the primary and backup HAProxy servers:
+1. Install FRRouting:

     {{< tabs >}}
     {{< tab "Ubuntu 24.04 LTS" >}}